-A Car DVR, often referred to as a Driving Recorder or Dashboard Camera, is truly a hot engineering product these days.
+A Car DVR often referred to as a Driving Recorder or Dashboard Camera, is truly a hot engineering product these days.
 Whether capturing the lucky escape of a driver in Taiwan or the amazing video of a meteor capture in Russia Car DVRs are in the news across the globe.
-Recording live streams from the front, rear or other perspectives of the vehicle, Car DVRs provide information to insurance companies, the legal system and others in the event of an accident.
-Car DVRs not only keep record of events like car accidents they also provide us with information that will help us understand the major causes of accidents, how drivers respond during an accident and whether or not key safety systems within the vehicle function properly.
+Recording live streams from the front, rear or other perspectives of the vehicle, Car DVRs provide information to insurance companies, the legal system, and others in the event of an accident.
+Car DVRs not only keep a record of events like car accidents they also provide us with information that will help us understand the major causes of accidents, how drivers respond during an accident and whether or not key safety systems within the vehicle function properly.
 This information will help to create safer roads and car manufacturers develop safer vehicles.
 These and many other applications are why Car DVRs are no longer just “a car accessory”, but instead an indispensable “3rd Eye” of our car.

 A brief history into the evolution of the Car DVR as a 3rd Eye of our car: Early Car DVR:

 One of the first Car DVRs was installed in 1996 and was used to assist in determining the cause of airbag activations.
 Since it was installed under the seat or in the dashboard and had no camera, not many people were even aware of its installation.
 The Car DVR recorded data about the driver’s actions including the speed which made them popular to investigate the cause of accidents.

 Since its introduction Car DVR development has come a long way.
 Today, Car DVRs feature a camera, sophisticated processing, storage, high speed connectivity and wireless interfaces.
 They are capable of collecting real time data about the car and the operating environment and can even connect directly to the automotive bus interface.
 Data collection such as acceleration, braking force, GPS and surrounding traffic conditions may be stored for subsequent retrieval and analysis.